Yoga Therapy is different than any other form of treatment you have tried.

 Follow Up Session

 All follow up sessions will be 60 minutes long.
-In a Yoga Therapy follow-up session, the yoga therapist builds upon the foundation established during the initial intake consult.
+In a Yoga Therapy follow-up session, your yoga therapist builds upon the foundation established during the initial intake consult.

 Your progress since the last meeting will be reviewed.
 You and your therapist will discuss any improvements or changes in physical symptoms, emotional well-being, and overall experiences with the Yoga Therapy practices.
 This open dialogue helps the therapist understand your perspective, experience, and they will gain valuable feedback for refining the program.